soheilpaper/dermatologist-ai/README.md

 ## My own algorithm

-Open the Jupyter Notebook dermatologist-ai.ipynb to see how I trained a Convolution Neural Network to classify the three skin diseases.
+Open [my Jupyter Notebook dermatologist-ai.ipynb](dermatologist-ai.ipynb) to see how I trained a Convolution Neural Network to classify the three skin diseases.